50 Best Places to Travel in December

 December in Asia

-With its swaying palms fringing sun drenched beaches and temperatures hovering around a perfect 86 degrees, Goa is a wonderful winter sun destination.
+With its swaying palms fringing sun-drenched beaches and temperatures hovering around a perfect 86 degrees, Goa is a wonderful winter sun destination.
+In fact, Goa might be one of the best places for kids to travel any time of year.

 Koh Samui, Thailand